-Excuse the Americanised spelling in Fibre-to-the-Curb (FTTC) – it totally should be Fibre-to-the-Kerb in Australia, but is still infinitely better than the confusing Fibre-to-the-Distribution-Point – which is likely a hang-up of the original American spelling of the broadband technology.
+Excuse the Americanised spelling in Fibre-to-the-Curb (FTTC)—it totally should be Fibre-to-the-Kerb in Australia, but is still infinitely better than the confusing Fibre-to-the-Distribution-Point—which is likely a hang-up of the original American spelling of the broadband technology.
 Spelling gripes aside, FTTC brings the fibre network extremely close to home for suburbs serviced by the NBN FTTC rollout, and it’s effectively a fixed-line close-second alternative to the full fibre solution of FTTP.

-What is FTTC?
+What is Fibre-to-the-Curb NBN?

-FTTC is a broadband technology that uses both fibre and copper wire cabling to connect homes to broadband internet.
+Fibre-to-the-Curb is a broadband technology that uses both fibre and copper wire cabling to connect homes to broadband internet.
 While still a hybrid form of connectivity, the fibre is driven much closer to homes in serviced areas: namely, to the kerbside telecommunications pit outside your home or to the driveway.

 For users, it means there’s a better chance your FTTC home internet connection speeds will be on the better side of average.
-That is, of course, assuming your provider has high typical evening download speeds.
+That is, of course, assuming your provider has high self-reported typical evening download speeds.

-The hybrid breakdown
+The hybrid Fibre-to-the-Curb NBN breakdown

 For apartment buildings, the run of copper wiring is likely even longer, as the initial run of copper wiring connects the kerbside telecommunications pit to the building’s communications room.
 The communications room then connects to each individual apartment via the building’s existing wiring.
 If your building is old, then this is likely copper wiring.
 And the higher the apartment, the longer the run of copper wiring.

-How does FTTC work?
+How does Fibre-to-the-Curb NBN work?

-FTTC uses an advanced form of Digital Subscriber Line (DSL) technology, which utilises the second-iteration of Very-High-Speed DSL (or VDSL2).
+Fibre-to-the-Curb uses an advanced form of Digital Subscriber Line (DSL) technology, which utilises the second-iteration of Very-High-Speed DSL (or VDSL2).
 All forms of DSL technology, including ageing ADSL broadband, use a non-voice spectrum of the copper-wire telephone line to transmit data.

 Even though FTTN, FTTC and Fibre-to-the-Building/Basement (FTTB) all use VDSL2 technology, the latter two NBN connection types drive cable much closer to the home, which is why they can reliably deliver faster download and upload speeds.

-You can punch in your address on the NBN website to see whether FTTC is available in your area.
+You can punch in your address on the NBN website to see whether Fibre-to-the-Curb is available in your area.
 If it is, like any NBN technology type, you can connect by first speaking to a provider.
-Your provider will liaise with NBN for your in-home setup, which may mean an NBN FTTC connection device (or connection box) is sent to your home or an NBN technician is booked to install the connection device.
+Your provider will liaise with NBN Co for your in-home setup, which may mean an NBN FTTC connection device (or connection box) is sent to your home or an NBN technician is booked to install the connection device.

 If an NBN technician is booked, confirm you’ll be home for the initial booking time or speak to your provider to organise one that’s a better fit.
 On installation day, the NBN technician will need access to the telephone wall socket and a nearby power point to install the FTTC connection device.
-This networking device is effectively an NBN FTTC modem.

 If you’re sent your NBN FTTC connection device, connect the included telephone cable to the telephone wall socket, then the power cable to the power point.
 Finally, turn on the FTTC connection device.

-Now wait 20 minutes until the DSL, Connection and Power lights are all blue on your FTTC connection device, then connect your BYO router or the one provided by your provider.
+Now wait 20 minutes until the DSL, Connection and Power lights are all blue on your FTTC connection device, then connect your BYO router or the one supplied by your provider.
 Ensure you connect the Ethernet cable from the FTTC connection box to the correct WAN/NBN/internet port on your router.
 Connect your devices to the router, either via Ethernet cable or WiFi, and get online.

 FTTC upgrade paths

-NBN Connection technology face-off
+NBN fixed-line technology face-off